CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_students.md

 # Guide for students

 Instructions on using the CSC Notebooks environment as a student.
+If you have received a join code from your course organizer, you can follow below instructions on [joining a course](guide_for_students.md/#joining-a-course).
+If you would like to use the Notebooks environment for self-learning, follow the instructions on [self-learning](guide_for_students.md/#self-learning).

 ## Joining a course